 Data are collected with the official statistiscs annual questionnaires “Environmental protection expenditure of enterprise” and “Environmental protection expenditure of enterprise specialised on environmental protection”.

-Data from the Business Register are received via X-Road.
+Data from the commercial register are received via X-Road.
 Data from the Ministry of the Environment are received by e-mail.

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.

 The validation process consists of arithmetic and quality checks, incl. comparison with other data.